muratk3n/thirdwave/en/tweets/2020/week12b.md

 # Tweets - Week 12b

-*Why We Can't Afford the Rich*.
-ROFL by A. Sayer.
+*Why We Can't Afford the Rich* by A. Sayer.
+ROFL.
 Great book title.

 *2020-3-18 0:49:59*